What can we assess with articles and reviews?

 The range of possible topics [home and international] and appropriate choice of time frames for completion of the task [particular needs] will help make the task more inclusive.

-The contemporary nature of these assignments should help to reduce year-to-year plagiarism.
-(Click here for further guidance on plagiarism.)
+Adding a requirement to make these assignments reflect current contexts can help to reduce year-to-year plagiarism.
+(Click here for further guidance on academic integrity.)

 Student and staff experience